 With the front wheel in the air, the steering damper off, gently and very slowly swing the forks back and forth through the straight-ahead position.
 Does it swing completely smoothly, or with a notch in the dead ahead position?
 A notch can be felt while riding at low speeds by the rider noticing that the bike won’t go straight.
 It wants to constantly curve back and forth.
 Notched bearings must be replaced.
 Loose steering bearings can be checked in a few ways.

 1. When applying the front brakes lightly, at low speeds, did you ever feel uneven braking or a kind of resistance that was related to wheel speed?
 This could be an out of round brake drum or loose steering bearings.

 2. With the engine off, push the bike and apply a bit of front brake.
 Do you feel a “click” or movement in the front end?

 3. With the front wheel off of the ground, grab the front end by the lower shock legs, just above the swing arm, and pull gently.
-Don’t pull if off of the center stand.
+Don’t pull it off of the center stand.
 A bit of “play” or a “click” can be felt if the bearings are loose.
 Tighten the steering bearings, as needed, and retest it for a notch or proper tightness.
-It is common for one to tighten up the steering bearings and only then be able to feel a notch in the bearings.
+It is common for one to tighten up the steering bearings and only then be able to feel notched bearings.